What is an Apiary: How Beekeepers Use Them

 Like many projects, success in beekeeping depends a lot on the prep work.
 To reap the true benefits of keeping bees, you have to know basic management tips.
 Learn, learn and learn some more before your bees arrive and your chances of success increase.

+The term apiary unveils a world of significance in the practice of beekeeping.
+It goes beyond terminology to the true core of our love for these winged friends.
 One apiary may be 2 beehives sitting in the backyard of a suburban home.
 While another apiary can be thousands of beehives sitting in an almond grove.